MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Memory Layout
 =============

-For the display with a number of bits-per-pixel (BPP) higher or equal to 8, the display module supports the line-by-line memory organization: pixels are laid out from left to right within a line, starting with the top line.
+For the display with a number of bits-per-pixel (BPP) higher or equal to 8, the Graphical Engine supports the line-by-line memory organization: pixels are laid out from left to right within a line, starting with the top line.
 For a display with 16 bits-per-pixel, the pixel at (0,0) is stored at memory address 0, the pixel at (1,0) is stored at address 2, the pixel at (2,0) is stored at address 4, and so on.

 .. table:: Memory Layout for BPP >= 8